ericlenio/escreen/README.md

 your .escreenrc and name it `$HOME/.escreenrc.gpg` and that will be used instead.

+An optional 2nd initialization file `$HOME/.escreen_profile` can be used, similar in principle to bash's `.bash_profile`, and may contain bash commands.
+Use this for example to override the default value for `ESH_TMP` to store temporary escreen files in an alternate location.

 **Step 3: start escreen.** Run the following to start a new session, which will load all your preferences and create stub functions.
-It launches GNU screen with two windows: 1st window is a just a log file for escreen, 2nd window is a fresh shell to work in.
+It launches GNU screen with a fresh shell to work in.

     # run with default profile
     escreen